CLIENT’S PERSONAL DATA

-Please note that CPM will not collect any personal data which is not required for providing and oversee requested services.
+Please note that CPM will not collect any personal data which is not required for providing and overseeing requested services.

 All the personal data obtained is processed by CPM staff in Cyprus.
 For IT hosting and maintenance purposes, this information is stored in servers located within the European Union.
 Third parties do not have access to clients’ personal data and CPM does not share clients’ personal data with third parties unless:

-- a) this is required for providing a client with the services requested from CPM through agents/banks etc. on whose services CPM relies in order to provide the services stipulated within the engagement letters agreed between CPM and the client;
+- This is required for providing a client with the services requested from CPM through agents/banks etc. (CPM relies on those in order to provide the services stipulated within the engagement letters agreed between CPM and the client);

-- b) the law requires such disclosure i.e. to regulatory authorities, or
+- The law requires such disclosure i.e. to regulatory authorities,

-- c) the client provided with authorization to disclose personal data by a specific consent letter provided to CPM in writing
+- The client provides authorization to disclose personal data with a specific consent letter provided to CPM in writing

 Any third parties, whose services CPM uses, may also transfer clients’ personal data to other third parties who in turn provide services to us.
 CPM requires such third parties to put appropriate safeguards in place if a transfer of personal data outside the EU is involved.

-CPM follows Data Protection regime to oversee the effective and secure processing of clients’ personal data.
+CPM follows a data protection regime to oversee the effective and secure processing of clients’ personal data.

 CPM is obliged, under the Cyprus Laws and Regulations, to keep and update a client’s personal data for as long as CPM provides its services to that client.
 Upon the termination of the business relationship, the client’s personal data shall be kept for a minimum of 5 years.
 After the legally required period lapses, the client’s personal data shall be destroyed.